In-Depth Analysis of Blended and Online Learning Programs Identify Key Characteristics for Success

 About Fuel Education

 Fuel Education™ partners with school districts to fuel personalized learning and transform the education experience inside and outside the classroom.
 The company provides innovative solutions for pre-K through 12th grade that empower districts to implement successful blended and online learning programs.
 Its open, easy-to-use Personalized Learning Platform, PEAK™, enables teachers to customize courses using their own content, FuelEd courses and titles, third-party content, and open educational resources.
-Fuel Education offers the one of the industry’s largest catalogs of digital curriculum, certified instruction, professional development, and educational services.
+Fuel Education offers one of the industry’s largest catalogs of digital curriculum, certified instruction, professional development, and educational services.
 FuelEd has helped 2,000 school districts to improve student outcomes and better serve diverse student populations.
 To learn more, visit getfueled.com and Twitter.

 ©2016 Fuel Education LLC.
 All rights reserved.
 Fuel Education and FuelEd are trademarks of Fuel Education LLC or its affiliates.
 All other trademarks are the property of their respective owners.